chakravala/Grassmann.jl/README.md

 julia> G3.v13 * G3.v12
 v₂₃
 ```
+The *geometric algebraic product* is the oriented symmetric difference operator `⊖` (weighted by the bilinear form `g`) and multi-set sum `⊕` applied to multilinear tensor products `⊗` in a single operation.
+Symmetry properties of the tensor algebra can be characterized in terms of the geometric product by two averaging operations, which are the symmetrization `⊙` and anti-symmetrization `⊠` operators.
+These products satisfy various `MultiVector` properties, including the associative and distributive laws.

 It is possible to assign the **quaternion** generators `i,j,k` with
 ```Julia
 julia> i,j,k = hyperplanes(ℝ^3)